albar965/littlenavmap-manual/src/en/MENUS.rst

 Opens the flight plan calculation dock window which allows to automatically generate a flight plan by various criteria.

+The altitude from the current flight plan is transferred to the calculation window.

 See chapter :doc:`ROUTECALC` for more information.

 .. _adjust-flight-plan-alt: